Ypertex/blog/content/articles/jumpcloud-curl-error-22/index.md

 {{<note>}}
 ##### <i class="las la-balance-scale-left"></i> Disclaimer

 I am in no way affiliated with JumpCloud.
-The above praise is given as IT professional who employs JumpCloud for personal use.
+The above praise is given as an IT professional who employs JumpCloud for personal use.
 {{</note>}}